What is a mortgagee clause?

 The mortgagee clause establishes the right of your insurance company to pay your lender the amount of your current mortgage principal balance.
 In this case, the insurance company might give your lender $200,000 to pay off the mortgage debt owed and pay you $50,000, which represents the value of the equity you have in the home.

 The mortgagee clause typically establishes the right of lenders who might buy your mortgage later to be named in the place of your original lender.
 It protects the lender from certain actions which might void the homeowners insurance policy (such as the homeowner deliberately burning down the house).
-Finally, the mortgagee clause usually defines certain obligations your lender has to the insurance company as a result of the agreement.
+Finally, the mortgagee clause usually defines certain obligations your lender has to the insurance company because of the agreement.

 Can you refuse to have a mortgagee clause?